Frequently asked questions

-Can you use the IE motor without a drive?
+Can you use the Infinitum motor without a drive?

 No, our motor requires a drive to operate.
 The drive is integrated into the motor on our Aircore EC products, however, for larger applications or mobility systems, we would most likely keep it separate.

 Can commercial variable frequency drives (VFD) drive this motor?